Pullbacks of metric bundles and Cannon-Thurston maps: Hyperbolic metric spaces

-Thus we have a coarsely well-defined map $\partial^3_s X\map X$ which shall refer to as the {\bf barycenter map}.
-It is a standard fact that for a nonelementary hyperbolic group $G$, if $X$ is a Cayley graph of $G$ then the barycenter map $\partial^3_s X\map X$ is coarsely surjective.
-In section $4$ and $5$ we deal with spaces with this properties.
-The following lemma is clear.
-For instance we can apply the proof of \cite[Lemma 2.9]{pranab-mahan}.
+Thus we have a coarsely well-defined map $\partial^3_s X\map X$.
+We shall refer to this map as the {\bf barycenter map}.
+It is a standard fact that for a non-elementary hyperbolic group $G$ if $X$ is a Cayley graph of $G$ then the barycenter map $\partial^3_s X\map X$ is coarsely surjective and vice versa.
+If $X$ is a hyperbolic metric space such that the barycenter map for $X$ is coarsely surjective then $X$ will be called a {\bf nonelementary} hyperbolic space.
+In section $4$ and $5$ we deal with spaces with this property.